-I then implemented the Minimax Search in python, adding up the values of the pieces on the board as the evaluation function.
-I initially used the values from 2D chess (Fig 3.2).
+[RM: worth a comment on why you decided on this point scoring evaluation function?]

+To implement the Minimax Search, it is necessary to develop an ‘evaluation function’ that gives a point score to any arrangement of pieces on the board.
+Based on successful strategies in 2D chess, I chose a function that assigns the following scores to each piece and sums these to give a score for each player (Fig 3.2).

+[RM: out of interest, did you try changing the point system?]

-Testing and evaluating the AI:
+Phase 3: Testing and evaluating the AI:

-I then carried out some tests on the AI to analyze its performance and skill level.
+In this phase, I testes the AI to analyze its performance and skill level.
 Firstly, I let the AI play against itself at varying search depths (looking a different number of moves ahead) to compare its abilities, and the search depth is clearly vital to the skill of the algorithm (Fig 4.1-4.6), so I need to run the program at as high search depth as possible.
 I also tried a modification to the AI which I called ‘curious minimax’, which looks further ahead whenever there is a positive outcome to find out if the benefit is preserved, but from the investigation in Fig 4.7, it is clear this is not a beneficial.

 Next, I tested the time taken by the program to decide a move at different depths, both with and without Alpha-Beta Pruning (Fig 4.1).
 From this graph you can see that Alpha-Beta Pruning makes a huge difference, reducing the time from 72 to 5 seconds at 3 depth.

-I think 1 second is a sensible time per, so currently the highest search depth possible is 2.
+For quality game-play, I decided on a target of 1 second per move, limiting the highest search depth possible to 2.

+[RM: This is a key conclusion and very interesting.
+It might be worth explaining a bit more as it’s not simple to understand how you get to your conlusion from the graph]

 Finally, I played 10 games against the AI at 2 depth.
 In the first few games, I found it difficult to visualize the moves in 3D and so the AI capitalized on my mistakes and won comfortably.
-As I got used to the movements, it began to be more even and the game became more strategic, but while the AI was still ahead, it struggled to finish the game.
+As I got used to the movements, games became more balanced and strategic, but while the AI was still ahead, it struggled to finish the game.
 In the final games I was ahead but also found it hard to win on a very open board.

-From these games I think the way to best improve the AI would be to increase the search depth and give the AI some more positional awareness, as the moves were effectively random when there were no available piece takes.
+Based on these games, I concluded that the best optimisation strategy would be increasing search depth and positional awareness to avoid random moves when there were no available piece takes.

-Improving the AI:
+Phase 4: Optimisation:

-I improved the positional awareness by creating ‘piece-square tables’ for each piece, a table of the relative extra value of each piece being in different positions on the board.
+First, I improved the positional awareness by creating ‘piece-square tables’ (‘PSTs’) for each piece, a table of the relative extra value of each piece being in different positions on the board.
 I adapted these from 2D chess considering the mobility of the pieces and how this changes in the third dimenson.
 I also sped up the program by only evaluating the board at the start of the minimax and then adding on the change in value of the piece which is moving.

+[I wondered if you could make this clearer and fewer words in a table……]

+I then carried-out the following optimization tests: